orlambda/orlambda/README.md

 Hi, I'm Orlando.
-I'm interested in games, audio processing, and web development.
+I'm interested in games, audio processing, and web development, and I'm developing an RPG.
 I'm working through the Odin Project and Stroustrup's Programming: Principles and Practice Using C++, and I’ve taken CS50X and CS50P.
 I'm also a composer and classically trained pianist.

 Find me on [LinkedIn](https://www.linkedin.com/in/orlandoshamlou/)